 This post contains affiliate links

-When it comes to comfort food, nothing beats a classic meatloaf.
-But what if you could make it even juicier, more tender, and absolutely packed with flavour?
-This chef-tested recipe takes meatloaf to the next level using two game-changing techniques: a panade and ice-cold water.
+It’s hard to beat mom’s meatloaf, or what you grew up on, but what I thought, what if you could make it even juicier, more tender, and absolutely packed with flavour?
+Our chef-tested recipe takes meatloaf to the next level using two game-changing techniques: a panade and ice-cold water.

-1. The Secret to Moist Meatloaf: A Panade
+1. The first Secret to a Moist Meatloaf: A Panade

-A panade—a mixture of bread and milk—helps keep the meatloaf incredibly moist, preventing it from drying out as it cooks.
+A panade — a mixture of bread and milk– helps keep the meatloaf incredibly moist, preventing it from drying out as it cooks.
+This is something we also use in burgers & meatballs!

-Growing up, Chef Kirstie wasn’t a fan of the classic ketchup glaze, so we’ve upgraded it.
-This version combines apple butter, mustard, and just a touch of ketchup for a well-balanced, slightly sweet, and deeply savoury topping.
+We’ve taken the ubiquitous ketchup and given it an upgrade.
+This version combines apple butter (a Waterloo County Mennonite Staple from the St. Jacob’s Market), mustard, and just a touch of ketchup for a well-balanced, slightly sweet, and deeply savoury topping.

 Ingredients